 • Lack of Multi-Factor-Authentication (MFA): Connecting from one service to another using the same credential without validating or proofing the user’s identity is critical flaw in the access control process.
 Access attacks, like pass-the-token, often occur due to a lack of MFA.

-• Lack of Application Programming Interface (API): API provides modern data exchange framework, such as Java-Web-Token (JWT), that allows data exchange with specific scope using protected access secret keys preventing internal users from gaining full elevated access to the backend services.
+• Lack of Application Programming Interface (API): API provides modern data exchange framework, such as JSON-Web-Token (JWT), that allows data exchange with specific scope using protected access secret keys preventing internal users from gaining full elevated access to the backend services.
 So even if to assume there was no external breach, the internal users still pose a potential security threat due to this vulnerability.

 Recommendations and Mitigation